ClusterHQ/flocker/docs/using/installing/index.rst

 Another way to get a Flocker cluster running is to use Rackspace.
 You'll probably want to setup at least two nodes.

 #.
-Create a new Cloud Server running Fedora 20
+Create a new Cloud Server

    * Visit https://mycloud.rackspace.com
    * Click "Create Server".
-   * Choose the Fedora 20 Linux distribution as your image.
+   * Choose a supported Linux distribution as your image (for example, Ubuntu 14.04 or CentOS 7).
    * Choose a Flavor.
 We recommend at least "8 GB General Purpose v1".
    * Add your SSH key